mattiaseyram/personal-site/content/home.md

         title: Salesforce Development Intern
         subtitle: Slalom Consulting (Toronto)
       - body: >-
-          - Managed multiple projects of varying sizes in the Investments and Corporate Application Services division
+          * Managed multiple projects of varying sizes in the Investments and Corporate Application Services division

-          - Developed time-saving project resource management software used by full-time PMs and other automation software
+          * Developed time-saving project resource management software used by full-time PMs as well as other automation software

-          - Chosen among Sun Life Financial Co-op students to present to Investments and Corporate Application Services Vice President and senior members
+          * Chosen among Sun Life Financial Co-op students to present to Investments and Corporate Application Services Vice President and senior members

-          - Received an Excellence award in project management tasks, automation and process improvements
+          * Received an Excellence award in project management tasks, automation and process improvements
         date: Winter 2017
         title: IT Project Management Specialist